imazen/hardwired/faq.md

         # Use this feature to do this without polluting your directory structure
         google_verify: [344a8f78fa8143f6, b4f699bd08907a51]

-2. Add a new route to Site.rb
+2. Add a new route to Site.rb (not required if you're using Bootstrap)

         class Site < Hardwired::Bootstrap
           get %r{/google([0-9a-z]+).html?} do |code|